nRFMesh/nRF52_Mesh/README.md

 # The content of [this repository](https://github.com/nRFMesh/nRF52_Mesh)
 ## ./raspi/
 The server's python scripts running also on a raspberry pi
+* ./raspi/conbee : the ConBee script to turn the Xiaomi Zibbee devices events into MQTT
 * ./raspi/rf_uart : the interface to the serial port that transfers data between MQTT and the RF mesh
 * ./raspi/mesh_wizard/ : The web interface for real time view of the mesh with webgl, uses a websocket to connect to the MQTT broquer
 * ./raspi/ruler/ : json configurable rules through sensors and actuators MQTT topics and a separate python rules file